 - Gathering the relevant information

-Gathering and organizing 5 years of information can be a time consuming endeavor.
-Time unfortunately was a luxury: the client wanted to have the employee transferred to the U.S. within 2 weeks and until that time the employee was distracted by preparing himself and his family for the move.
+Gathering and organizing 5 years of information can be a time-consuming endeavor.
+Time, unfortunately, was a luxury: the client wanted to have the employee transferred to the U.S. within 2 weeks and until that time the employee was distracted by preparing himself and his family for the move.

-We therefore visited the employee’s Dutch tax accountant to pick up a copy of his last 5 Dutch tax returns and the information on file.
+We, therefore, visited the employee’s Dutch tax accountant to pick up a copy of his last 5 Dutch tax returns and the information on file.
 From the Dutch tax returns and the information, we puzzled together the employee’s situation.
 We prepared a short list of additional information needed and requested the employee not to bother making a summary, but just provide documents.
 The taxpayer couriered 4 binders to us from which we gathered the missing information.
 With the authorization of the employee, we requested his bank to perform a full review of all accounts and provide the highest account values per year per account.
 This was possible because of the preferred banking status of the employee.

-On day 6 into the process, we finalized the 5 years of tax returns.
+On day 6 of the process, we finalized the 5 years of tax returns.
 The employee was subject to full Dutch taxation and therefore had plenty of credits to offset any U.S. tax with the exception of one year that included the sale of shares.
 This resulted in a balance due of slightly over $1000.
 We deemed the taxpayer to be of low tax risk and advised to limit the filing to the preceding 5 years only.
 Client and employee agreed.
-During an extended meeting with employee on day 8 we reviewed all tax returns together.
-Employee signed and filed all tax returns the same day.
+During an extended meeting with employee on the day 8, we reviewed all tax returns together.
+The employee signed and filed all tax returns the same day.
 We provided the employee with copies of the tax returns and a statement confirming that the tax returns had been filed should there be any questions upon entry in the U.S.